-For over ten years now it's been my pleasure and privilige to teach the Mike Waite courses to civilian riders of all abilities.
+For over fourteen years now it's been my pleasure and privilige to teach the Mike Waite course to civilian riders.

 Very few "Advanced Riding Instructors" have any qualifications at all.
 Some so called advanced instructors have only a riding qualification or are only qualified to teach learner riders.